 We had another melty day sightseeing that began with an elephant ride up to the Amer Fort.
-It was Mike’s first elephant ride and I guess we have to ask him what he thought.
 We didn’t think the walk up the hill from the pickup point seemed too cruel, but we were told the elephants only work from 7 to 11 am.
-In SE Asia, our tour company no longer did elephant rides on tours because it was cruel to the animals, but, of course, this is India, where everything is possible.
+In SE Asia, our tour company didn’t do elephant rides because it was cruel to the animals, but, of course, this is India.

 Another really interesting thing about Jaipur is the Jantar Mantar.
 The Maharaja’s observatory is a collection of outdoor devices that Maharaja Jai Singh commissioned in the 1700s, including the world’s largest sundial.
 The sundial is so large it can measure time with 2-second accuracy.
 There were other huge devices that mapped the sky for astronomy and astrology.
 Of course, we saw the current palace, a textile museum with the various Maharaja’s robes of beautiful embroidery, embossing, and brocade textile works.
 Finally, we saw another lake palace and the Hawa Mahal or the Palace of the Winds, which is the symbol of Jaipur.